hashicorp/vault-client-go/docs/Auth.md

 	if err != nil {
 		log.Fatal(err)
 	}
+	client.SetToken("my-token")

-	roleTag := "roleTag_example" // string | Role tag to be deny listed.
+	roleTag :=  // string | Role tag to be deny listed.
 The tag can be supplied as-is.
 In order to avoid any encoding problems, it can be base64 encoded.

 	resp, err := client.Auth.DeleteAuthAwsRoletagBlacklistRoleTag(context.Background(), roleTag)
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer resp.Body.Close()

 	io.Copy(os.Stdout, resp.Body)